fenago/snowflake-intermediate/exploratory_data_analysis_with_snowflake_and_deepnote/exploratory_data_analysis_with_snowflake_and_deepnote.md

 ## Overview

-Duration: 2

 Deepnote brings Python and SQL into a collaborative data science notebook, along with a suite of low-code tools and tight integration with Snowflake.
-Altogether, Deepnote and Snowflake reduce the “time to insight” for teams as they explore their data.
+Altogether, Deepnote and Snowflake reduce the "time to insight" for teams as they explore their data.

 ![img](assets/structure.png)